20 COMMON SENSE ISLAMIC VALUES

 It was an all-inclusive agreement between the Jews, Christians, Sabeans, Quraish, Muslims and other tribes for a peaceful co-existence.
 An example was set for a pluralistic society in documenting the rights of individuals.
 Perhaps it was the first historical document that included diverse people with the freedom to practice what they believe.
 The Word Ummah was used in the document to mean all residents of the City.

 God could have made us all alike; instead, he chose to make us humans, giving guidance, on one hand, temptations on the other – then giving room to make mistakes, and room for correction.
-Islam has not claimed monopoly to heaven; it is assured to those who do good deeds.
-Good deeds are defined by Prophet Mohammad (PBUH) as for how you treat others.
+Islam has not claimed a monopoly on heaven; it is assured to those who do good deeds.
+Good deeds are defined by Prophet Mohammad (PBUH) as how you treat others.
 He told his daughter that it would be her deeds that would earn her a place in the Kingdom of God and not because she is the daughter of the Prophet.
 There is no free lunch, you have to take responsibility for your actions and earn the grace of God through serving his creation.

 Qur’an, Al-Inshiqaq, Surah 84:7-15: Each person will be given a book.
-Those who are given their books in their right hands (understanding the book correctly) will be judged leniently; and they will return to their people joyfully.
+Those who are given their books in their right hands (understanding the book correctly) will be judged leniently, and they will return to their people joyfully.
 But those who are given their books in their left hands (misunderstanding) will call their own destruction on themselves, and burn in the fire of hell.
-There are the people who have never cared for their neighbors; they thought they would never return to God.
+There are people who have never cared for their neighbors; they thought they would never return to God.
 Their Lord watches all that people do.

-For Millions of years, the physical dimension of the Universe has existed in a perfect balance as it did not have the ego to compete with each other nor had the freedom to mess with it.
+For millions of years, the physical dimension of the Universe has existed in a perfect balance as it did not have the ego to compete with each other nor had the freedom to mess with it.
 They do, what God intended them to do.
 It is the human dimension that needed religion, and every religion is meant to bring peace to individuals and balance to the world around them through free choice.

-God willing, the Muslim community will be drawing the blueprints and developing a plan to find their space in the world of communities, as contributors and active participants in the peaceful co-existence for the people of the World.
+God willing, the Muslim community will be drawing the blueprints and developing a plan to find their space in the world of communities, as contributors and active participants in the peaceful co-existence of the people of the World.
 The Book “Muslim Vision 2020” is on the horizon.

 The human desire to monopolize World resources is the root cause of all evil.
-The pockets of anarchy and problems of the world are born out of fear and insecurities of evil men.
+The pockets of anarchy and problems of the world are born out of the fear and insecurities of evil men.
 Religion is not the source of wars or conflict.
 In fact, Religion is the best Gift humans have received from God, without which the World would be chaotic.

-Our silence has done more damage to us, our faith and our World.
+Our silence has done more damage to us, our faith, and our World.
 Silent no more, God willing, we will resolutely take back our faith for our good and the good of mankind.

 A Major Paradigm Shift

 The world has indeed become a global community.
 Everyone is a neighbor to everyone else; we aspire to nurture the concept of good neighborliness in the world.
 Our advisory board will be represented by individuals from every faith.
 It is time for us to be equal citizens of one world, our home.
-This is a major paradigm shift in how the religious organizations would be conducting their business in the coming years.
+This is a major paradigm shift in how religious organizations would be conducting their business in the coming years.

 Our upcoming website: www.WorldMuslimCongress.com will present a range of values in Islam.
-It is a shame that some of the translations of Qur’an contain phrases that are not in Qur’an.
+It is a shame that some of the translations of the Qur’an contain phrases that are not in Qur’an.
 A dozen translations will be presented verse by verse, with the source.
 So you may know the truth!

 Speak up, silent no more ®

-God willing (Insha Allah) by the September 11, we plan to roll out a Seven-point program achieving the mission encrusted in the press release below.
+God willing (Insha Allah) by September 11, we plan to roll out a Seven-point program achieving the mission encrusted in the press release below.
 We are driven by the thought “How can we make the world a better place for everyone”.

 Nothing has ever happened without taking a step forward.
 The website www.WorldMuslimCongress.org is scheduled to be launched on Monday, September 11, 2006.
 It will be interactive and accommodative of diversity within Islam and aims to be a voice of the Majority of Muslims who chose moderation.